 There are often discussions on finding them similar, but there’s definitely some vital difference between CDP and DMP which we shall talk a little later in this article.

-3) What are the main benefits of a CDP?
+3) Now, what are the main benefits of a CDP?

 Know Your Customers better